Unlearning Scarcity, Cultivating Solidarity

 It is important to note that intersectionality is not additive, or a “checklist” of identity categories.
 That is, we cannot fully understand a disabled South Asian woman’s experience by understanding “disability”, “Asianness”, and “womanhood” separately, because different forms of oppression build on each other to produce a new, specific expression of oppression.

-When evaluating our commitment to standing in solidarity with others, we need to look at who we tend to prioritize and why.
+When evaluating our commitment to being in solidarity with others, we need to look at who we tend to prioritize and why.
 For example, as Asian Americans fight for equity in the U.S., we need to ask ourselves: are we constructing a “better future” for Asian Americans only based on the ideas of cisgender, affluent Asian Americans?
 Or perhaps those who are conventionally attractive and able-bodied?
 Who is being erased, mis or underrepresented in our conversations for change?

-For Asian Americans standing in solidarity with the Black, Latinx, Indigenous, and other marginalized communities -- who are we seeking out, listening to, and supporting (financially or otherwise) in those groups?
+For Asian Americans being in solidarity with the Black, Latinx, Indigenous, and other marginalized communities -- who are we seeking out, listening to, and supporting (financially or otherwise) in those groups?
 What voices from those groups are we ignoring, consciously or unconsciously?

 As Deepa Iyer writes, “The word transformative is important because it signifies a change, an evolution, and a maturation.
 Contrast this with a transactional practice, which begins and ends with the action.”
 We also like this explainer graphic that ties transformative solidarity seamlessly with the rejection of scarcity: “when oppressed communities choose to forgo something that would benefit them...because it comes at the expense of other oppressed communities.”

 One participant built upon this idea of solidarity as: